dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 If you know the exact name of a configuration setting, you can display its explanatory text using the built-in `config` command.
-The invocation is `config -h <setting_name> | more`.
-Appending `| more` at the end of the command will paginate the output for you; this is necessary for long descriptions spanning more than a single page.
-For example:

-TODO update screenshot
+The invocation is `config -h <setting_name>`.

+However, if the description is longer than what can fit into a single screen, this is not too fruitful as the `config` command will effectively only display the last page.
+In such cases, we can "pipe" the output of the `config` command through the `more` command that will paginate the preceding command's output.
+For example, this is how to display the description of the `viewport` setting which is rather long:

+    config -h viewport | more

+The `|` is called the "pipe" character---how fitting!
+You can type it by pressing ++shift+backslash++, which is located above the ++enter++ key on the standard US keyboard.

+This is how the output of the command looks like:

 ![Displaying the description of a config setting using the 'config' command](https://archive.org/download/dosbox-staging-getting-started-guide-assets/config-help.png){ loading=lazy style="margin: 0.9rem 0;" }

-You can press ++space++ to go to the next page, ++enter++ to advance to the next line, or ++q++ to quit the viewer, as the bottom line indicates.
+When piping the output through `more`, you can press ++space++ to go to the next page, ++enter++ to advance to the next line, or ++q++ to quit the viewer, as the bottom line indicates.
+The viewer will also automatically quit once we've reached the end of the output.

 It is highly recommended to look up the descriptions of the various settings as you encounter them in this guide.
-That's a good way to get gradually acquainted with them and further your knowledge about the available options.
+That's a good way to get gradually acquainted with the available options.

 ## Layered configurations

 In our Prince of Persia example, we created a `dosbox.conf` configuration file in the game's folder, then we started DOSBox Staging from that folder.
-In such a scenario, DOSBox loads the default _primary configuration_ first, then applies the _local_ `dosbox.conf` _configuration_ found in the folder it was started from (the game's folder), overriding certain default settings.
+In such a scenario, DOSBox loads the _primary configuration_ first, then applies the _local_ `dosbox.conf` _configuration_ found in the folder it was started from (the game's folder).
+Because of this loading order, you can override any primary config setting in your local config.

 This *layered configuration* approach is very useful; you can apply broad, general settings in your primary configuration that will apply to all games,